duncandc/Illustris_Shapes/README.md

 ## Galaxy & Halo Shapes

+Currently, I calculate galaxy and halo shapes for the following simulations:

+* Illustris-1
+	* z=0.0 (snapshot 135)
+	* z=0.6 (snapshot 099)
+	* z=1.0 (snapshot 085)
+* Illustris-1-Dark
+	* z=0.0 (snapshot 135)
+	* z=0.6 (snapshot 099)
+	* z=1.0 (snapshot 085)

+Galaxy shapes are calculated using stellar particles (excluding wind particles) that are within two times the stellar half mass radius.
+The center of galaxies is taken to be the most bound particle in the subfind subhalo, regardless of particle type.

 Galaxy and halo shapes/orientations are calculated using the following scripts:

 * `calculate_galaxy_shapes.py`
 * `calculate_halo_shapes.py`

-Each of these can be run to create a shape catalog for a given simulation, snapshot, and shape calculation method.
+Each of these scripts can be run to create a shape catalog for a given simulation, snapshot, and shape calculation method.
 For example, to calculate galaxy shapes for the Illustris-1 simulation at z=0 (snapshot 135) using the reduced inertia tensor method, you would execute the following command:

 ```
 $user: python calculate_galaxy_shapes.py Illustris-1 135 reduced